-I love coffee.
-A lot.
+I love coffee, espeicially when I get to use my smart coffee mug (more on that in this Inc article).
 And I understand that people who work extraordinarily long hours, under extraordinarily stressful conditions, probably love coffee more than I do.
 People, for example, who work at the White House.
 The manager of the Caribou Coffee across the street from the White House agreed, in a New York Times piece this week: “The caffeine rush — they need it.”

 Unfortunately, getting coffee may have also turned into a way to circumvent many of the transparency policies of the administration.
 After all, lobbyists like coffee too, and there’s no sign-in sheet at a coffeeshop.